Skip to main content

 • Unless shown otherwise, assume you already have a DataSource named dataSource and your relations were generated via build_runner.

-Load relations upfront with your query to avoid N+1 problems.
+Load relations with the main query to avoid per-row follow-up calls.

 Basic Eager Loading